 This species is found in a small area around Tacicuaro in north-western Michoacan, to the west of Morelia City in Mexico, at 2,000 m asl.
 It occurs in one threat-defined location and its extent of occurrence (EOO) and area of occupancy (AOO) is 18 km2.

 Habitat and Ecology

 This is a metamorphosing species spending most of the time on land in a mosaic of natural grasslands and pine-oak forests.
 It requires ponds of moderate depth in which to breed, and is able to survive in somewhat modified landscapes, taking advantage of cattle ponds for larval development.

-The conservation and restoration of the natural habitats for this species is urgent, and new field surveys are required to assess the population status of this species.
+The conservation and restoration of the natural habitats for this species is urgent and improved management of hydric resources is a priority, as is reducing the levels of water pollution and control of invasive/introduced fish.
 It might be possible to breed this species in captivity and reintroduce it in the wild.

-Based on mitochondrial DNA (Shaffer and McKnight 1996) and allozymes (Shaffer 1984a) this species is extremely closely related to several other populations from the Mesa Central, and species boundaries are in need of careful review.
+Based on mitochondrial DNA (Shaffer and McKnight 1996) and allozymes (Shaffer 1984) this species is extremely closely related to several other populations from the Mesa Central, and species boundaries are in need of careful review.

 IUCN SSC Amphibian Specialist Group 2016.
 Ambystoma amblycephalum.
 The IUCN Red List of Threatened Species 2016: e.T59050A53973313. http://dx.doi.org/10.2305/IUCN.UK.2016-1.RLTS.T59050A53973313.en .Downloaded on 16 January 2019